Ranger11Danger/secure-web-transfer/README.md

 if you would like to `curl` this file instead just make sure you use the `-k` flag to ignore self signed cert `curl -k https://<ip>/<random path> -o out` will save the selected file as `out`

+if you would like to use `wget` then you have to use the `--no-check-certificate` to ignore out self signed cert `wget --no-check-certificate https://<ip>/<random path> -O out` will save the selected file as out

 ## Stop the Server
 to stop the server run the `stop` command